 Jimi Hendrix Chordal Rhythm Guitar Style

-I occasionally get students who would like to learn rhythm guitar techniques of Jimi Hendrix.
+I occasionally get students who would like to learn the rhythm guitar techniques of Jimi Hendrix.

 Here’s a ton of embellishments Jimi used all the time in his rhythm guitar playing.